 The more time goes by, the more memories fade and the more evidence disappears.

-First, food poisoning victims should seek medical help.
+First, you should seek medical help.
 Doctors can diagnose what virus or bacteria caused the sickness.
-And these medical records may serve as important evidence if the victim sues.
+And these medical records may serve as important evidence if you sue.

-Second, victims should file a foodborne illness complaint with the local health authority.
+Second, you should file a foodborne illness complaint with the local health authority.
 In Las Vegas, that would be the SNHD.
 The health department may then launch an investigation of the restaurant or venue to find the cause of food poisoning.
-And if other victims file similar complaints, their claims become stronger.
+And if other victims file similar complaints, your claims become stronger.

-Finally, victims should compile all relevant evidence.
+Finally, you should compile all relevant evidence.
 This may include:

 - Leftovers of the contaminated meal, which can then be tested;